 What you’ll learn

-- Necessity and impact of the CMA order to set clear strategic objectives
+- Necessity and impact of the CMA order to set and assess clear strategic investment objectives

 - How this guidance will work, for example the balanced scorecard, measurement and assessment process and the benefits for trustee boards